Bob Leach: Early life and career

-Victims' rights
+Victims’ rights

-In 1983, Leach's stepdaughter Marsy Nicholas, then a 21-year-old senior at UC Santa Barbara, was shot to death by her ex-boyfriend.
-When the killer was released on bail pending trial and Marcella Leach encountered him two weeks after her daughter's funeral at a local market, Leach and his wife were outraged.
+On November 30, 1983, Leach's stepdaughter, Marsalee “Marsy” Ann Nicholas, then a 21-year-old senior at UC Santa Barbara, was lured to the residence of and then shot to death by her 28-year- old ex-boyfriend, Kerry Michael Conley, after she ended their turbulent relationship around the time of Thanksgiving.
+Minutes after Marsy was shot, Leach received a phone call from Kerry Conley’s father, Art Conley, who informed Leach of the emergency, and urged him to come to the scene immediately.
+Leach arrived at the Conley’s residence shortly, and witnessed his mortally wounded stepdaughter lying on a bed and surrounded by paramedics, while a bloodied Kerry Conley was being questioned by deputies about the shooting.
+The deputies did not believe either Conley’s description of events leading up to the shooting or his attempted reenactment of what allegedly happened, and he was arrested thereafter.

+Unbeknownst to Marsy’s grieving family, Conley had posted his $100,000 bond, and had been released only a few days after he was arrested.
+At the time, neither law enforcement nor any other officials within the judicial system were obligated to notify victims, or their families, of a criminal defendant’s pre-trial release.
+One week after her murder, a funeral was held for Marsy.
+Following the funeral, Marcella Leach and her son, Henry Nicholas, went to a market to buy groceries.
+While in the check-out line, Marcella encountered Conley, who was free after posting bail.
+Leach and his wife were outraged.

 Among those who comforted them was Ellen Griffin Dunne, the mother of the murdered actress Dominique Dunne, who had been strangled by an ex-boyfriend.
 The following year, the Leaches helped Dunne found Justice for Homicide Victims, a non-profit organization dedicated to the support of crime victims and victims' rights.

 Bob Leach served for many years as the president of the organization, and both he and Marcella Leach, who remains JHV's executive director, were among the founding board members.
 His stepson Henry Nicholas also played a crucial role in helping to build JHV.

 In 2008, California voters passed Marsy's Law, the nation's most comprehensive victims' bill of rights, named for Marsy Nicholas.

 In addition to numerous awards by three governors, the L.A.
-DA's office and the L.A.
-Sheriff's Department, Leach and his wife Marcella have been honored by the National office of Victims of Crime and two presidents.
+DA's office, and the L.A.
+Sheriff's Department, Leach and his wife Marcella have been honored by the national office of Victims of Crime and two presidents.
 In 2005, the Los Angeles County Assn. of Deputy District Attorneys gave Leach its first Robert Leach Award, which recognizes leadership in victims' rights.